 What I’ve learned from a decade and a half of knowing, studying, working with, and writing about overshoppers-and from having been one myself-is that to change your behavior, you’ve got to change the way you feel about yourself and the way you go about meeting your authentic needs.
 It’s about understanding who you are, what you want, and what you really need.

 In general, having more things means enjoying life less.
 Acquiring and maintaining objects can so fill up our lives and environment that there’s little time or space to use what’s been acquired.
 What we consume ends up consuming us.

-In this blog, I’ll share what I know about why we overshop, how we can prevent it, and what tools, techniques and strategies are useful for eliminating it.
+In this blog, I’ll share what it means to be a compulsive buyer, how we can prevent overshopping, and what tools, techniques and strategies are useful for eliminating it.
 I’ll also keep you updated on current research findings, relevant books, and other timely information for overshoppers and the people who love them.